 1972 Four new "Generation II" tractor models with operator enclosures—Sound-Gard bodies—reach the market.
 Farm equipment sales exceed $1 billion.

 1973 John Deere total sales top $2 billion for the first time.
-Board decides to move towards more independent board as the first outside director is appointed.
+Board decides to move toward more independence by appointing the first outside director.

-1975 The John Deere Davenport Works, located in Davenport, Iowa, opens manufacturing industrial-equipment components.
+1975 The John Deere Davenport Works, located in Davenport, Iowa, opens and begins manufacturing industrial-equipment components.

 1976 Equipment gets bigger, increasing farm productivity.
 Tractors average 40 percent more horsepower and 44 percent more weight than in 1970.
 Sales of both farm and industrial equipment triple and consumer-products sales soar fivefold since 1966.